ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 Given that multiple imputation is a fundamental aspect of our method, and the large extent of missingness (especially pairwise) in the data, we believe that an analysis on un-imputed data would not be worthwhile.
 However, we agree with the broader point that the relationship between sample size and correlation significance is worth more detailed investigation.
-(TODO) We have therefore expanded our results and discussion text with specific references to Supplementary Table XXX and Figure XXX.
+(TODO) We have expanded our results (lines XXX) and discussion (lines XXX) text accordingly, including specific references to Supplementary Table XXX and Figure XXX.

 > d) finally, unless this has been done in previous papers (in which case you could provide citation and discussion), could you do a jackknife where you leave each data point out, rerun the imputation routine and estimate that value, and then report a scatterplot of observed vs. imputed data for each point, and the RMSE?
 If this was done on normalized data results could be compared across all variables.

 (TODO) Similarly to the previous comment, we believe this analysis does not make sense in the context of our methods.
+Again, we are not generating a single imputation for each point, but rather re-imputing the data at each step of our sampling algorithm conditioned on the current values of the mean vector(s) and covariance matrix (or matrices).
+Although it is technically possible to calculate summary statistics on these imputations and explore their patterns, we do not believe this provides much additional value beyond that already provided by the mean vectors and covariance matrices estimated using these values.

 > 2) You have discussed verbally the influence of sample size on the correlations and significance values.
 In my prior decision letter I was raising a different issue - the well known behavior that when you sample a narrower range of data (not just a smaller sample), bivariate relationships will weaken.